 27. Spencer Spinosaurus and Baby Dinosaur Knitting Pattern by Madmonkeyknits

 With this fun dinosaur knitting pattern, you can make both the large Spencer Spinosaurus and a baby dinosaur.
 The pattern includes full details of how to knit both of these super soft plush animals.

 Spencer Spinosaurus is knitted on 3.00 mm needles.
 The finished knit will measure approximately 50 cm tall and 62 cm long.
 The baby is knitted on 1.00 mm needles in amigurumi style.
 It measures approximately 25 cm tall and 32 cm long.

 Dinosaurs once ruled the earth, and now they captivate our imaginations.
-With these knitted dinosaur patterns, you can make gifts for all the dinophiles you know.
+With these dinosaur knitting patterns, you can make gifts for all the dinophiles you know.

 There are new discoveries concerning dinosaurs all the time.
 Their fascination will never go away.
 Little children to the young at heart are captivated by these majestic beasts.

 Our list of patterns includes both free patterns and paid patterns.
-We are certain we have included a knitted dinosaur pattern you will enjoy making.
+We are certain we have included a dinosaur knitting pattern you will enjoy making.